ez80/84-CE-Documentation/registers.rst

 There are many registers you can use in assembly.
 The ones we will be covering today are: A, B, C, D, E, F, H, and L, which can be paired together to form AF, BC, DE, and HL.
 As you probably have guessed, when a register is paired with another it can hold more information.

 Recall from the last tutorial bits and bytes?
-H is a 1 byte register, or 8 bits, while HL is a 3 byte register, or 24 bits.
+H is a 1 byte register, or 8 bits, while HL is a 3 byte register pair, or 24 bits.

 Now that we know about registers, it's time we learn our first instruction!

 .. code-block:: asm